robtweed/DPP/README.md

 You'll probably find that you don't actually need the key and data arguments in your reactive logic: you'll simply want to trigger a state update to your User Interface whenever either event is fired.

+### Committed Event

+The *committed* event is emitted whenever DPP receives back an *ok* response message from the QOper8 WebWorker.
+On receipt of this event you can be sure that a *save* or *delete* change to the DPP proxy object has been committed into its persistent copy within *indexedDB*.

+To handle the Committed event:

+        dpp.on('committed', () => {
+          // your handler
+        });

+Note that it has no argument.

 ## Secure/Encrypted Persistent Storage